MicrosoftDocs/fabric-docs/docs/data-engineering/connect-apps-api-graphql.md

    :::image type="content" source="media/connect-apps-api-graphql/copy-endpoint-link.png" alt-text="Screenshot of the Copy link dialog screen, showing where to select Copy.":::

-1. You can now paste the endpoint URI in your application.
+1. You can now paste the endpoint URI in your application, and begin to send API requests to it.

 ## Related content